 - 1. The stream valley trail along Frying Pan Branch should be developed.
 This trail is planned to connect with the Monroe Street transit area site and north to the Sugarland Run Stream Valley and the Town of Herndon's planned trail system. - 2.
 The stream valley trail along Horse Pen Run should be developed and connect to Land Units C and D-2. - 3.
-Trails planned for this land unit are delineated on Figure 58 and are an integral part of the overall County system.
+Trails planned for this land unit are delineated on Figure 10 and are an integral part of the overall County system.
 While some of the segments have already been constructed, the map portrays the ultimate system for the land unit.
-In addition, the map specifies either a pedestrian or bicycle classification for each segment which represents the desired ultimate function of that trail.
+In addition, the map specifies either a pedestrian or bicycle classification for each segment, which represents the desired ultimate function of that trail.
 For new trails, specific construction requirements are detailed in the Public Facilities Manual.

-Land Unit D-2 consists of 275 acres and is bounded on the north by Land Unit D-1, on the west by Route 28, on the east by the Horse Pen Run Stream Valley and Land Unit C, and on the south by McLearen Road (Figure 64).
+Land Unit D-2 consists of 275 acres and is bounded on the north by Land Unit D-1, on the west by Route 28, on the east by the Horse Pen Run Stream Valley and Land Unit C, and on the south by McLearen Road (Figure 17).
 It contains a large concentration of warehouse and industrial hybrid uses, a large hotel and office complex.

-- 1. With the exception of Parcels 24-2((1))11C, 22D and 22E located west of Park Center Drive and east of Route 28, this land unit is planned for light industrial and industrial/flex uses up to a maximum FAR of .35 to be compatible with existing development.
+- 1. With the exception of Parcels 24-2((1))11C, 22D and 22E located west of Park Center Road and east of Route 28, this land unit is planned for light industrial and industrial/flex uses up to a maximum FAR of .35 to be compatible with existing development.
 Ancillary retail establishments to the primary industrial and industrial/flex uses may also be appropriate.
-Within this area, the former "Redskins Park" (tax map 24-2((1))13A) contains the practice fields and other related training facilities of the Washington Redskins.
+Within this area, the former "Redskins Park" (Tax Map 24-2((1))13A) contains the practice fields and other related training facilities of the Washington Redskins.
 It represents a unique feature and amenity within this land unit. - 2.
-Parcel 24-2((1))22D is planned for hotel use up to .50 FAR and contains an existing hotel.
+Parcel 24-2((1))22D is planned for hotel use up to .75 FAR and contains an existing hotel.
 Parcel 24-2((1))22E contains an existing office building and is planned for office use.
 Parcel 24-2((1))11C is planned for office use up to .50 FAR as a transition between the office use to the south and the planned office uses to the north.
 High quality design is essential for this highly visible location on Route 28. - 3.
 As an option, a mixed-use development to include hotel, conference center, trade or cultural facilities, may be appropriate for the undeveloped land west of Park Center Road.
 Major business, service, trade and cultural facilities oriented toward international corporate firms should be encouraged.
-This mixed-use option may be appropriate if the following conditions are met: - Uses should be oriented to Route 28 in such a way as to provide an attractive appearance along the corridor in this area. - Intensity, scale and height should be compatible with the existing hotel located within this land unit. - Retail uses may be incorporated into the development but only as an integral element.
-No strip commercial uses are recommended, because these would be incompatible with a high-quality hotel or conference center uses. - Provisions for transit, including rights-of-way, should be incorporated into the design of the development. - The EQC portion of Horse Pen Run Stream Valley should be dedicated to the Fairfax County Park Authority. - 4.
-For parcel 24-4((1))5, a service station and related uses may be appropriate if in keeping with the following: - A coordinated development plan should be presented at the time of development for the entire site. - Interparcel access should be provided between parcels 24-4((1))3 and 5. - Access to the service station is provided in a safe, convenient and efficient manner, and ultimately is restricted to right-turn only movements to and from Centreville Road and McLearen Road at such time as a median has been constructed on these respective roads.
+This mixed-use option may be appropriate if the following conditions are met: - Uses should be oriented to Route 28 in such a way as to provide an attractive appearance along the corridor in this area; - Intensity, scale and height should be compatible with the existing hotel located within this land unit; - Retail uses may be incorporated into the development but only as an integral element.
+No strip commercial uses are recommended, because these would be incompatible with high-quality hotel or conference center uses; - Provisions for transit, including rights-of-way, should be incorporated into the design of the development; and - The EQC portion of Horse Pen Run Stream Valley should be dedicated to the Fairfax County Park Authority.